Updated 4/5/2017 to reflect new postage rates

 Some online sellers leverage SmartPost and SurePost for deliveries.
 These two services start off using FedEx/UPS, but for the “Last Mile” utilize the United States Postal Service to deliver the package to your customer’s door.
 There are many advantages to a setup like this, including the ability to reach any US address, utilize the strengths of each service, and give shippers lower price shipping options.

-However, despite these services satisfying a need for low cost shipping, many online sellers are migrating their packages from start to finish to the United States Postal Service in 2015, as a lot of the benefits of using FedEx and UPS are steadily being matched by the USPS.
+However, despite these services satisfying a need for low cost shipping, many online sellers are migrating their packages from start to finish to the United States Postal Service, as a lot of the benefits of using FedEx and UPS are steadily being matched by the USPS.

 Some USPS services that rival or beat SmartPost and SurePost on features and price: